- What is laser eye surgery?

 - SMILE (small incision lenticule extraction) – this is a more recently developed form of laser eye surgery which involves only a very small incision on the surface of the eye, reducing the chances of dry eyes after surgery.

+Eye drops are used to numb the eyes and, in some cases, mild sedatives may also be used.
 All laser eye surgery procedures are quick, taking about 15 minutes to complete.

+Laser eye surgery is a complex surgery.
 After surgery there is a chance of developing the following complications:

-- mild discomfort in the first few weeks after surgery
+- Mild discomfort in the first few weeks after surgery

-- temporary red marks in the whites of your eyes
+- Temporary red marks in the whites of your eyes